 Are you looking for an exotic pet that will really catch the attention of your friends and family?
 Do you want a pet that you are certain no one else you know will have?
-If you are looking for a truly unique pet that is still cute and cuddly, you might want to consider one of these top 5 cute and furry exotic pets.
+Then you don't deserve a pet!
+Just kidding, 🙂 but please always have in mind that having a pet is a big responsibility; and having a pet like one of these is extremely huge responsibility!
+Also, always get it from the shelter.
+Giving money for exotic pet just deepens the problem.
+There is a lot of animals in shelters just waiting for you.
+So, if you consider yourself as a very responsible person, and if you are looking for a truly unique pet that is still cute and cuddly (and you have it in your shelter), you might want to consider one of these five cute and furry exotic pets.

 Despite its name, the Bengal cat is not related to the Bengal tiger in any way.
 Rather, they are hybrid cats that are the result of cross-breeding between house cats and exotic cats.
 Some variations of Bengal cats include kitties called the toyger, the Serengeti, and the cheetoh.
 The more pure bread the Bengal cat is, the more you can expect to pay for it.
 Despite their larger size, most owners of Bengal cats have very little problems with them other than those problems typically associated with owning a cat, such as the tendency to claw and tear at furniture.